The Land of Rust and Pigskin

 ( Urban Grocery Store, Berlin, Germany, March 2017 )

-Good afternoon from a spot on the map of the United States that I've only passed through on road trips, America's 17th state known as Ohio, where, flying in the face of the terminology 'flyover states', I've finally come to as its own destination.
-To those who have run across it in American news, you may have picked up that it is the land that gave birth to American football, and by no surprise is still home to a fanatic culture of fans at both the professional and college level.
+Good afternoon from a spot on the map of the United States that I've only passed through on road trips: America's 17th state known as Ohio, where, flying in the face of the terminology 'flyover states', I've finally made it to as its own destination.
+To those who have run across it in American news, you may have picked up that it is the land that gave birth to American football — and by no surprise, it is still home to a fanatic culture of fans at both the professional and college level.

 ( The Frank T. Bow Federal building, aka the former home of the office where the National Football League (NFL) was founded, Canton, Ohio, September 2018 )